unchainedshop/unchained/docs/source/getting-started/engine-launch.md

 ## Step 2: Create a new Instance

-1. After registration you will be redirected to the create organsation page.
+1. After registration you will be redirected to the create organization page.
-Create one by entering your organisation's name and click **Save organisation**.
+Create one by entering your organization's name and click **Save organisation**.
 ![diagram](../images/getting-started/Engine_Setup_Organisation.png)
 2. The Instance List page is shown.
 Click on **Create instance** to proceed.
 ![diagram](../images/getting-started/Engine_Setup_Create_Instance.png)